Query Processing on Tensor Computation Runtimes: Query Processing on TCRs

 \begin{description}[style=multiline,wide,nosep] \item[G1:\!\!] \emph{Performance.} The query processor should have performance on par with specialized engines (e.g., it should be as performant as GPU databases on GPU devices). \item[G2:\!\!] \emph{Portability.} We strive to have a query processor that is able to run on different hardware devices, from custom ASICs, to CPUs and GPUs across different generations and vendors. \item[G3:\!\!] \emph{Minimal Engineering Effort.} Building high-performance custom operators for each different hardware backend is a herculean task.
 We should strive to have an approach that is $O(1)$ over the number of supported hardware, instead of $O(n)$. \end{description} \stitle{Why are these goals achievable with \system?} In the past, we have explored how TCRs can be used beyond NNs~\cite{hummingbird-vision}.
-With {\sc Hummingbird} \cite{hummingbird}, we showed that it is possible to unify traditional ML (e.g., models trained using libraries such as scikit-learn~\cite{scikit}) and NN deployments, whereby trained traditional models can be converted into tensor programs that can be executed on TCRs, and, consequently, on any supported hardware accelerator.

-Coincidentally, we also observe that (traditional) models are not deployed alone, but instead they are often used within \emph{prediction queries}~\cite{raven-sigmod}: SQL queries invoking ML models through a {\sc predict} statement ~\cite{predictsql,predict-spark-synapse} or UDFs.
-In this context, we found that the performance of prediction queries can be often improved by using {\sc Hummingbird} and hardware accelerators.
-Then, since data is already transformed to a tensor representation, the next natural evolution is to try to push as many relational operators as possible to exploit end-to-end optimizations~\cite{raven,raven-sigmod} as well as hardware acceleration.
-And this is where \system comes into play.
-With \system, we can represent relational queries as well as ML models (traditional or not) into a unique format (tensor programs) that can be executed over TCR deployments and hardware accelerators.
+With {\sc Hummingbird} \cite{hummingbird}, we showed that it is possible to unify traditional ML (e.g., models trained using libraries such as scikit-learn~\cite{scikit}) and NN deployments, whereby trained traditional models can be converted into tensor programs that can be executed on TCRs, and, consequently, on any supported hardware accelerator. {\sc Hummingbird} is open-source~\cite{hummingbird-github} and available within the Azure Synapse ML offering~\cite{synapse}.
+Coincidentally, we also observe that (traditional) models are not deployed alone, but instead, they are often used within \emph{prediction queries}~\cite{raven-sigmod}: SQL queries invoking ML models through a {\sc predict} statement (e.g., ~\cite{predictsql,predict-spark-synapse}) or UDFs. \eat{In this context, we found that the performance of prediction queries can be often improved by using {\sc Hummingbird} and hardware accelerators.
+Then, since data is already transformed to a tensor representation, the next natural evolution is to try to push as many relational operators as possible to exploit end-to-end optimizations~\cite{raven,raven-sigmod} as well as hardware acceleration.} With \system, we can represent relational queries as well as ML models (traditional or not) into a unique format (tensor programs) that can be executed over TCR deployments and hardware accelerators.